mrkcor/emphloyer/README.md

     /path/to/project/vendor/bin/emphloyer -c /path/to/config_file.php

-If you want to clear the Pipeline of jobs you can append the above command with --clear.
+If you want to clear the Pipeline of jobs you can add --clear to the above command.

 To enqueue jobs in your application code you need to instantiate a Pipeline with the appropriate backend as is done in the configuration file, you can then